HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 analysts: [eeeps, dougsillars, akshay-ranganath]
 editors: []
 translators: []
+eeeps_bio: Eric Portis is a Web Platform Advocate at <a hreflang="en" href="https://cloudinary.com/">Cloudinary</a>.
+dougsillars_bio: Doug Sillars is a freelance digital nomad working on the intersection of performance and media.
+He tweets <a href="https://twitter.com/dougsillars">@dougsillars</a>, and blogs regularly at <a hreflang="en" href="https://dougsillars.com">dougsillars.com</a>.
 results: https://docs.google.com/spreadsheets/d/1nwkpviC3gNhRb48i8OoIgtJx1ckqRjJGW7uc7Gdi_sI/
 featured_quote: This year, with native lazyloading, we collectively stemmed the tide of ever-increasing image transfer sizes.
 featured_stat_1: 99.93%